 - Chest pain

-Flea bite infection
+Flea bite symptoms of infection

 - Swollen glands